 You would assume that not being tall would have the advantage, however this is not the case.
 As the lifter has short arms a long torso and long legs.
 The biomechanics of this lifter would not be advantageous to the traditional deadlift.
 Meaning he will have to tilt and hinge at the hips more to be able to reach the bar, placing additional load onto the spine.

-Each individual had their own advantages and disadvantages
+Each individual have their own advantages and disadvantages

 So, what is the ideal biomechanics for the deadlift?
 A lifter with short legs and long arms is at an advantage, when performing the deadlift.
 This is because it enables the lifter to reach the bar without having to tilt over as much as the lifter with short arms and long legs.
 This in turn will keep the torso more upright, placing less load onto spine.
-This type of set up is ideal for performing the deadlift.
+This type of set up is ideal for performing the deadlift, maximising the amount weight lifted.

 Overall, there are many points to consider when talking about the biomechanics of lift and carry.
-Particularly when relating to the object / client changing in question.
+Particularly when relating to the object – client changing with every session.
 For this reason it would be extremely difficult to say YES to taller or smaller women being better at lift and carry, as this would not be the case.

 Each session wrestler faces their own challenges when it comes to lift and carry.
 Every session comes with its own advantages and disadvantages unique to each lift.
 With much experience over the years, I am sure many of the girls have it down to a fine art.
 Knowing what is, or is not realistic to do in a session.
 One thing for sure though guys, is be sure to always be honest about your weight 😉